PaddlePaddle/book/serve/README.md

 nvidia-docker run --name paddle_serve -v `pwd`:/data -d -p 8000:80 -e WITH_GPU=1 paddlepaddle/book:serve
 ```

+this command will start a server on port `8000`.

 After you are done with the demo, you can run `docker stop
 paddle_serve` to stop this docker container.